Mayors ask Washington for help with virus

 Last week, the National Governors Association asked the federal government for $500 billion in funds.

-“The life-saving measures are having devastating economic implications on Nevada and Gov. Sisolak joins his fellow governors in seeking assistance and funding flexibility from the federal government,” a spokeswoman said.
+“The lifesaving measures are having devastating economic implications on Nevada and Gov. Sisolak joins his fellow governors in seeking assistance and funding flexibility from the federal government,” a spokeswoman for the governor said.

 The mayors have asked for $250 billion for direct assistance from Congress and the Trump administration, apart from the $150 billion that was included in the $2.2 trillion relief package.

-They noted that the funds in the last package were to states and large cities to help prepare for the outbreak, and excluded cities under 500,000 population.
+They noted that the funds in the last package were for states and large cities to help prepare for the outbreak, and cities with a population of under 500,000 were excluded.

 She said cities in 27 of 50 states “don’t have a single municipality that meets the 500,000 population threshold.”

-Henderson Mayor Debra March said the loss of tax revenues makes the need critical in Southern Nevada.
+Henderson Mayor Debra March said the loss of tax revenue makes the need critical in Southern Nevada.

 “The extended closure of nonessential businesses will have a devastating impact on our economy and the consolidated sales tax, which makes up 44 percent of the city’s general fund revenue,” March said last week.

-Nevada’s three Democratic congressional members, Reps.
-Dina Titus, Steven Horsford and Susie Lee, signed onto a letter written by Lee last week to drop the 500,000-person cap on the relief bill.
+Nevada’s three Democratic congressional members — Reps.
+Dina Titus, Steven Horsford and Susie Lee — signed a letter written by Lee last week to drop the 500,000-person minimum from the relief bill.

-Lee also has filed legislation to provide $250 billion in relief for cities and municipalities.
+Lee also has filed legislation to provide $250 billion in aid to cities and municipalities.

 Another relief bill expected

-Congress is expected to write a fourth coronavirus relief bill when it returns later this month, or in early May.
+Congress is expected to write a fourth coronavirus relief bill when it returns this month or in early May.

-Democrats last week blocked a bill that Senate Republicans sought to add $350 billion to the $2.2 trillion relief bill to help fund the Paycheck Protection Program for small businesses.
+Democrats last week blocked a bill sought by Senate Republicans to add $350 billion to the $2.2 trillion relief bill to help fund the Paycheck Protection Program for small businesses.

-In Dayton, Ohio, Mayor Nan Whaley said her city was wracked last year by a mass shooting, tornados and now the expense of public health dealing with COVID-19.
+In Dayton, Ohio, Mayor Nan Whaley said her city has been wracked by a mass shooting last year, tornadoes and now the public health expense of dealing with COVID-19.

-Because the city is funded by municipal taxes, there have been 479 furloughs, which is 28 percent of employees.
+Because it is funded by municipal taxes, the city has furloughed 479 of its employees, or 28 percent.

 A survey of 2,400 cities by the U.S. Conference of Mayors found:

-• 52 percent of all cities responding say budget cuts will impact police and public safety.
+— Fifty-two percent of all cities say budget cuts will impact police and public safety.

 Contact Gary Martin at gmartin@reviewjournal.com or 202-662-7390.
 Follow @garymartindc on Twitter.